 Project managers may need to plan for and factor in delays; it won’t hurt to adopt an empathetic leadership style.
 Anecdotal evidence abounds of cross-border teams facing tired staff, lowered productivity, missed deadlines, inflated budgets, time lost due to sick days, and more.
 With the fasting day stretching to nearly 15 hours in the Arab world (and longer in northern Europe and Canada), staying on course can be a challenge.

 I’m traveling in the Muslim world during Ramadan

 Across the Muslim world, business is much more relaxed in Ramadan, with shorter working hours and decisions made at a slower pace.
-When Ramadan coincides with the summer months or school holidays – as it does in 2019 – many people (particularly expats) book their annual vacations at this time and defer major decisions until later.
+When Ramadan coincides with the summer months or school holidays – as it did in 2019 – many people (particularly expats) book their annual vacations at this time and defer major decisions until later.